 All told, a party of casehardened spiritual cripples, fronted by a Reich Chancellor so stereotypically farcical he could have been a satirical mole planted by The Onion, Mel Brooks or Mossad.
 Still, they did have a point to make—Chicago lawn was changing, all right—and were sworn over Wolf’s Lair rubble to be seen and heard, to be true unyielding soldiers for ‘the white man under siege’.

 “Oh, we’re goin’ to Skikie.
 Take it to your shyster, hymie bank.
-Gonna show you what it’s about.”
+Show you what it’s about.”

 “And we’ll be waiting for you at the city line,” replied a Yippie shaded, muscle shirted JDLer, pointing menacingly toward the closed ranks.
 “For every Vilnius there’s a Nakam, Litvak, never forget that…”

-“The block-bustin’, the niggers comin’ over’s all your fault.
-Hitler had the right idea, barbeque the Jews!”
+“The block-bustin’, niggas comin’ over’s all your fault.
+Hitler had the right idea, BBQ the Jews!”

 “Gestapo goons like you lost the war, remember?
 Just like you’re gonna be going down in flames, no matter how much hatred you morons try to spew!”

 “Power, power, power to the white people,” shouted a small phalanx of neighborhood supporters who were tearing away from their little brick bungalows to weigh in on the confrontation—straight-arm salutes, and all.
 Who knew if any were former camp executioners or forced-labor guards in hiding?
 Nobody in Chicago Lawn was likely to say so if they were.

 “Death, death, death to the Nazis,” was the JDL megaphoned counter chant, something of a heckler’s veto, with the Stern force of a young battering Rahm.
 “To the Lithuanian stooges and Latvian death squads!”